jeffThompson/CreativeProgramming1/Week07_Interactivity/README.md

 ### TLDR
 * Make a sketch that responds to your mouse (and other inputs, if you want)
-* Work-in-progress sketch due Nov 3 by 11am EST; upload link to sketch in Canvas
+* Work-in-progress sketch due Nov 1; upload link to sketch in Canvas
-* (Note!
-We won't meet as a group on election day but I'll be available for drop-in hours)
-* Finished sketch due Nov 10 by 11am EST
+* Finished sketch due Nov 8
 * Upload three screenshots showing your sketch running to Canvas and include a link to your code
+* **Scheduling note!
+We'll meet online on Nov 1 at 11am (Zoom link in Canvas); we meet IRL as usual on Nov 8**

 ***